Tagirijus/DashboardTaskSorting/README.md

 # Todo

-- Tasks without a due date appear on top
+- let tasks without a due date appear on bottom in the project tasks list as well
 - maybe add some configuration stuff later?